sebastiandev/plyse/README.md

 ```

 ## Gammars and custom setups
-A grammar is a set of rules that make up your query sintax.
+A grammar is a set of rules that make up your query syntax.
 Those rules involve defining the types of values that the query expression will accept, they way they are supposed to be expressed and how they are combined to build up the grammar.

 A user query is a combination of terms.
 Terms can be simple text or can define exactly where the desired value has to be searched, like in a particular field or attribute.